Babunator/Learning-python/Pyhon basics/oop.md

 # Felix says Meow!
 ```
 \
-In both cases we were able to pass in different object types, and we obtained object-specific results from the same mechanism.
+In both cases we were able to pass in different `object` types, and we obtained `object`-specific results from the same mechanism.

-A more common practice is to use abstract classes and inheritance.
-An abstract class is one that never expects to be instantiated.
-For example, we will never have an Animal object, only Dog and Cat objects, although Dogs and Cats are derived from Animals:
+A more common practice is to use abstract `classes` and inheritance.
+An abstract `class` is one that never expects to be instantiated.
+For example, we will never have an Animal `object`, only Dog and Cat `objects`, although Dogs and Cats are derived from Animals:
 ```python3
 class Animal:
     def __init__(self, name):    # Constructor of the class